Sweet and Simple Painted Rocks

 sponge brush (to paint the rock surface)

-paint (selection of colors) I use DecoArt
+paint (selection of colors) I usually use DecoArt

-tool to make dots or toothpick
+tool to make dots or toothpicks

 sketches or an idea of what you want to paint